intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 It would be nice if we could still write our combinational logic in a procedural way, with the tools automatically figuring out how to safely implement it.
 Changing the SystemVerilog specification and all the tools that implement it would be quite difficult (or impossible).
 But with ROHD, we can automate the creation and connectivity of intermediate signals to avoid "write after read" violations.

-It turns out that we can borrow something called [Static Single-Assignment (SSA) form](https://en.wikipedia.org/wiki/Static_single-assignment_form) from compiler design to help us.
+It turns out that we can borrow from something called [Static Single-Assignment (SSA) form](https://en.wikipedia.org/wiki/Static_single-assignment_form) from compiler design to help us.
 The Wikipedia article does a pretty good job explaining it, so we won't cover it in detail here.
-SSA allows us to rework procedural code such that each variable is "assigned exactly once and defined before it is used", which is exactly what we need.
+In summary, SSA allows us to rework procedural code such that each variable is "assigned exactly once and defined before it is used", which is exactly what we need.

 Let's take a look at some of our examples above to understand how we can use `Combinational.ssa` to avoid "write after read" violations.

-### Example 1
+### Mask Example

 The first one can be implemented (originally) like this in ROHD: